Lakeland, Florida: In popular culture

 In 1990, Lakeland made its Hollywood debut when the Southgate Shopping Center was featured in the movie Edward Scissorhands.
 It was also used in the filming of the Judd Nelson movie Endure.
 Classrooms from Florida Southern College were used in the Adam Sandler comedy, The Waterboy.
-The Lakeland civic center also was the filming location for music video for Little Red Corvette by Prince (musician).
+The Lakeland Civic Center was also the filming location for the music video of Little Red Corvette by pop musician Prince.
+In 2020, the Southgate Shopping Center was featured as the exterior of the “Big Top Mall” in the movie The One and Only Ivan, with other scenes located at the Silver Moon Drive-In and Dobbins Park.